SC2-ND-bot/The-PPPP-Bot/README.md

 Finally, to clean up and remove dependencies you can run `make clean`.

+You can also attempt to build the entire environment by executing `make build`.
+This will still required your interaction because you will need to sign into your Blizzard account.

 ## High Level Strategy

 This bot will implement a strategy which involves storing a wide vareity of possible build orders (gathered from examples by professional human players) and executing these build orders according to their projected effectiveness.
 Right now only a simple, short build order is implemented in the code.
 As time goes on this order will be replaced with more effective ones and a full tree will be constructed.